Documents all students need

 Most Canadian immigration officers interpret "evidence of sufficient funds" to mean 4 months of bank statements, savings account passbook, bank drafts, or other proof that indicates you have sufficient funds to cover the cost of 1 year in Canada including:

-• For applications submitted January 1, 2024 or later: a minimum of $20,635 for 2024, in addition to tuition fees for the first year and travel costs.
+- As of January 1, 2024, the minimum for one year of cost-of-living expenses is $20,635 for 2024, in addition to tuition fees for the first year and travel costs.
 The cost-of-living amount will be adjusted each year based on Statistics Canada’s low-income cut-off.
 The amount required for additional family members depends on how many dependents you have.

 For more details, please see the Dec 7, 2023 newsletter and the Proof of Financial Support section on IRCC’s website.